dev-scripts/prakashbhandari.com.np/content/posts/deploy-dot-net-web-application-in-kubernetes.md

 ## Conclusion

-In this article, I explained the basics of how to deploy a .NET Web application in Kubernetes.
-We created image of app using docker, push it to the Docker Hub and deploy in minikube.
+This article has provided a  guide to deploying a .NET Web application in Kubernetes.
+Throughout the process, I've covered essential steps from creating Docker images to setting up Kubernetes deployments and services.
+By utilizing tools like Minikube, Docker, and Kubernetes, I've successfully containerized and deployed the application for local Minikube Kubernetes.
+Additionally, I have explored advanced concepts such as creating an Ingress to enable custom domain access.